 The Assessment

-The Icosa assessment turns your responses into a complete 20-center personality profile — three tiers of depth, behavioral intelligence captured while you answer, and a structural output rich enough to ground every feature in the system.
+The Icosa assessment turns your responses into a complete 20-center personality profile — two engines ranging from direct measurement to adaptive convergent depth, behavioral intelligence captured while you answer, and a structural output rich enough to ground every feature in the system.

 The Icosa assessment maps your personality across a 4x5 grid: four Capacities (Open, Focus, Bond, Move) by five Domains (Physical, Emotional, Mental, Relational, Spiritual).
-That grid produces twenty Harmony scores capturing how you process, engage with, and express life.
-Every assessment, from the fastest to the most comprehensive, generates the same structural output — a complete 20-center profile with coherence scoring, gateway identification, trap detection, and formation classification.
+That grid produces twenty harmony values capturing how you process, engage with, and express life.
+Every engine generates the same structural output — a complete 20-center profile with coherence band, gateway identification, trap detection, and formation classification.

-What changes between tiers is precision.
-A Quick assessment takes a wide-angle snapshot.
-A Comprehensive assessment uses a telephoto lens.
-Both capture the same subject — your living personality architecture — but at different levels of resolution.
+What changes between engines is precision.
+ICOSA-D40 takes a direct measurement of each center.
+ICOSA-C135 triangulates every position from multiple angles.
+Both capture the same subject — your living personality architecture — at different levels of resolution.

 |---|---|---|---|---|

 The confidence number is not a quality judgment.
 It is a measurement precision indicator that flows through every computation in your profile.
-A Quick assessment at 0.30 confidence still produces a real, mathematically valid profile — it simply carries wider uncertainty margins.
+An ICOSA-D40 assessment at 0.85 confidence produces a real, mathematically valid profile — it simply carries slightly wider uncertainty margins on fine-grained features.
 The engine knows what it knows and what it is estimating, and it communicates that distinction clearly.
+Across both engines, longitudinal reliability is ICC(2,k) = 1.00 — profiles from different engines track across time on the same scale, without correction factors.

-Quick is designed for speed without sacrificing structural validity.
 The profile you get back is a real Icosa profile with all the same constructs (coherence, gateways, traps, formations) computed from genuinely measured data.
-It is the right choice when you want a fast orientation, a screening check, or a first look before committing to a deeper assessment.
+It is the right choice when you want a fast orientation, a screening check, a solid baseline, or regular retake tracking.

 7-point Likert scales capture fine-grained intensity with seven gradations, giving the engine a high-resolution read on absolute magnitude at each grid position.